Brtnice: Sights

 The historic centre and the main square are divided by the Brtnice River.
 There are two Baroque bridges over the river.
-One of the bridges, so-called Jewish Bridge, connected the town with the Jewish quarter and is only half decorated with statues.
-Apart from the bridges, the main landmark of the Svobody Square is the Renaissance town hall from 1580.
+One of the bridges, the so-called Jewish Bridge, connected the town with the Jewish quarter and is only half decorated with statues.
+Apart from the bridges, the main landmark of the square Náměstí Svobody is the Renaissance town hall from 1580.

 The large birth house of the architect Josef Hoffmann on the town square belongs to main tourist destinations.
 Following a 1992 exhibition in Brtnice on Hoffmann's work mounted by the town and MAK in Vienna, the house was turned into a permanent exhibition space.
 From 2006, the building has been administered by the Moravian Gallery in Brno, with the assistance of MAK.

 Near the square is the Church of Saint James the Great.
-It is a simple Baroque building from 1776–1784 which replaced an original medieval building.
+It is a simple Baroque church, built in 1776–1784, which replaced an older medieval church.
 The church contains valuable artworks.

 The Brtnice Castle is located on a hill above the town centre.
 It is a unique large complex of Renaissance castle with Baroque modifications from 1650–1655, surrounded by Gothic fortifications, with English style castle park founded in 1817.
 The castle contains expositions on medieval torture and history of plague epidemics.
 Next to the castle complex is the former Minim monastery with Church of Blessed Giuliana of Collalto.

 The ruin of the Rokštejn Castle is located near the Panská Lhota village.
-The early Gothic castle was conquered and demolished in the 15th century by Matthias Corvinus and his army.
+This early Gothic castle was conquered and demolished in the 15th century by Matthias Corvinus and his army.